You Don’t Know What You Don’t Know (And That’s Okay)

 You Need the Right People Around You, However That Looks

-Whether you can have one person in the room or no one, we’ll help you get the best support you can in the current circumstances, even if some of it has to be done remotely.
-We’ll help you choose what (and who) is right for you by looking closely at what is most important to you: Who makes you feel safe and nurtured?
+While you can’t predict everything that will happen during birth, what you can do is organize the right people around you.
+We’ll help you get the best support you can and choose what (and who) is right for you by looking closely at what is most important to you: Who makes you feel safe and nurtured?
 Who will hold your hand?
 Who will support your partner if they’re scared?
-Together we’ll create a plan to ensure you have the right community of friends and family, even remotely, that can support your logistical and emotional needs before, during, and after delivery.
+Together we’ll create a plan to ensure you have the right community of friends and family that can support your logistical and emotional needs before, during, and after delivery.

 Childbirth Is an Emotional Experience